 Run-down shanty houses, open sewers, violence, lack of jobs, and poor educational opportunities are just some of the challenges faced in urban poor communities (slums) in Phnom Penh that limit the prospects of children and youth.
 Without access to quality education and opportunities to develop skills necessary for better-paying jobs, these young people face a difficult and dangerous future.

-EYC operates four community-based schools in partnership with the local communities and offers students quality education and opportunities they would not otherwise have access to, including:
+EYC operates three community centers in partnership with the local communities and offers students quality education and opportunities they would not otherwise have access to, including:

 Aspects central to EYC’s model are a focus on the individual student and a culture of giving back.
-We view both as critical not only to the personal development of the student but also to their ability to create change for themselves, their families, and their communities.
+We view both as critical to the personal development of the student and to their ability to create change for themselves, their families, and their communities.

 Our impact truly comes alive through the stories of our students.
-Take a moment to meet some of our students including Simouy, one of EYC’s first generation of students.
+Take a moment to meet some of our students, including Simouy, one of EYC’s first generation of students.
 Prior to starting at EYC, Simouy believed her future would be limited to the traditional roles of women in Cambodia.
-Today, she is a university graduate and the recipient of a scholarship to pursue her Master’s in Gender Studies in Australia (her departure to Australia has been delayed due to COVID-19).
+Today, she is a university graduate and she is currently pursuing a Master’s degree in Gender Studies in Australia and plans to support women’s empowerment in Cambodia in the future.
 These are the faces and stories that inspire us every day.

-We appreciate your interest and investment in EYC, and we are committed to making your dollars go further with transparency and accountability.
-We are able to serve over 1,000 students and 2,500 community members each year on an annual budget of $300,000.
+We appreciate your interest and investment in EYC, and we are committed to making your funds go further with transparency and accountability.
+We serve roughly 750 students and over 600 community members each year on an annual budget of $350,000.

-We partner with over 35 organizations and hundreds of volunteers to expand our reach, scope, and expertise at a lower cost.
+Partnering with over 35 organizations and hundreds of volunteers, we are able to expand our reach, scope, and expertise at a lower cost.
 Our partners and volunteers provide over $120,000 of free services and 17,000+ volunteer hours, ranging from bringing art and music into our classrooms to providing medical and dental services to the communities.